ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Qt Location GeoServices.rst

 .. _sdk_qtlocation_qt_location_geoservices:

 QtLocation Qt Location GeoServices
 ==================================

 The Qt Location provides the majority of its functionality through GeoService plugins.
 This document outlines how to develop a new GeoService plugin.

-.. rubric:: Plugin Description
-   :name: plugin-description

 Each plugin is described by a json file.
 The json describes the plugins capabilities and version.
 Below is an example of a json file used by the OpenStreenMap plugin:

 .. code:: cpp